devcode1981/File-Provider-Storage/doc/prepare.md

 #### Install OS X prerequisites using Homebrew

+[Homebrew](https://brew.sh/) is a package manager for macOS that allows you to easily install programs or tools you may need using the Terminal.
+Visit their website for installation details.

 > **Note on Node.js**:
 >
 > We recommend manual installation of Node.js LTS instead of using Homebrew to avoid breaking your development setup when you run `brew upgrade`.